Astros vs. Cardinals Player Props Betting Odds

 Tucker Stats

-- Tucker brings a three-game streak with at least one hit into this one.
-During his last five outings he is hitting .167 with a double, a home run, four walks and an RBI.
+- Tucker enters this game looking to extend his four-game hit streak.
+In his last five games he is hitting .222 with a double, a home run, four walks and two RBI.

 Tucker Recent Games